illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/Readme.md

   git submodule update
   ```

 Note, you will need your token from your Gitlab to access the submodules.
-Now you should have all the files needed to work with the DY1 Bluebox system.
+See [here](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#clone-repository-using-personal-access-token) for details about tokens Now you should have all the files needed to work with the DY1 Bluebox system.

 # Connecting to VPN and Zemo